-As of December 31, 2017, we had outstanding debt of \$18.0 million.
+As of December 31, 2016, we had cash and cash equivalents and marketable securities of \$68.1 million.
 In April 2014, we borrowed \$15.0 million in aggregate principal amount under a new credit facility and used \$1.9 million of this amount to repay \$1.7 million aggregate principal amount of indebtedness and pay \$0.2 million of other amounts due in connection with our termination of a prior credit facility.
-In December 2015, we amended our credit facility to increase the aggregate principal amount to \$15.6 million, extend the interest-only payment period through December 2016, and extend the maturity date to December 1, 2019.
+In December 2015, we amended our credit facility to increase the aggregate principal amount to \$15.6 million, extend the interest-only payment period through December

+2016, and extend the maturity date to December 1, 2019.
 The outstanding borrowings under this facility bear interest at an annual rate equal to 8.25%.
-In March 2017, we amended the credit facility to increase the total indebtedness to \$18.0 million.
-The interest-only payment period was extended through February 1, 2018.
+In March 2017, we amended the credit facility to increase the total commitment to \$38.0 million including \$18.0 million of borrowings drawn at closing, which was used primarily to pay-off outstanding balances as of the closing date, and options on two additional tranches of \$10.0 million each contingent on the achievement of regulatory and commercial milestones for DEXTENZA.
+The interest-only payment period was extended through February 1, 2018 and there are provisions to further extend the interest-only period based on the achievement of certain milestones.
 See "-Contractual Obligations and Commitments" for additional information.